 Letter grades correspond with both a percentile score that is calculated out 100 and a numerical equivalent representing on a scale that ranges from 0.0 to 4.0.
 Grades represented by the letter A correspond with a percentile score from 90 to 100.
 Most academic institutions calculate that a percentile score of 95 to 100 corresponds with the numerical equivalent 4.0.
 A percentile score of 94 corresponds to a 3.9, a 93 corresponds to a 3.8 and so on through a score of 65, which typically corresponds to a 0.0, though some schools make minor adjustments so a 60 corresponds to a 0.0.
 A GPA is a quantitative average of your total corresponding numerical scores for a semester, academic year or entire academic program.

 A GPA of 2.4, at most public and private high schools, qualifies a student to graduate.
 Admissions officers in colleges also consider an applicant's GPA in making admissions decisions.
-A 2.4 GPA is typically not considered high enough for the country's most selective and highly selective colleges, which tend to look for GPAs of at least 3.5.
-Is a 2.4 GPA good in certain situations?
+A GPA of 2.4 is typically not considered high enough for the country's most selective and highly selective colleges, which tend to look for GPAs of at least 3.5.
 A 2.4 is an acceptable GPA for a range of public universities, especially in light of extenuating circumstances or supplementary application materials.
 In higher education, students are often required to maintain a target GPA within their major or program in addition to their overall GPA.
 Though a 2.4 is not regarded as a GPA worthy of academic suspension in most colleges and universities, rigorous degree programs in subjects like law or medicine may require a student to maintain a GPA above 2.5 or even 3.0 depending on the selectivity and academic rigor of the institution.
-Finally, what does a GPA of 2.4 mean to the student's future prospects?
-That depends on the student and the parameters of the institution or career the student intends to enter.